pinax/pinax-api/docs/permissions.md

     return ok, status, msg
 ```

-* ok - "user has permission", either True or False
+* ok — "user has permission", either True or False
-* status - HTTP status code integer - only used if permissions check fails
+* status — HTTP status code integer, only used if permissions check fails
-* msg - error message string - only used if permissions check fails
+* msg — error message string, only used if permissions check fails

 Here is a simple permissions check function: